 Keep the spine straight as you let go of all physical tension.

 Hold the frontal gaze.
 With the eyes closed, look steadily and with attention into the brow center (do not strain).

-Breath with the abdomen, not the chest.
+Breathe with the abdomen, not the chest.
 (Do not control the breath in any way)

 2. Inward turning is the second stage.

-Release all random thoughts, all worries and cares.
+Release all random thoughts, all worries, and cares.

-To hold the attention solely on this one activity will initially require considerable self directed effort.
+To hold the attention solely on this one activity will initially require considerable self-directed effort.